So you think you have a swarm of bees?

 Don’t Panic, bees in a swarm are universally in a good mood.
 They can not easily sting even if antagonised as they have gorged themselves with honey and can not get their bodies into the best position to sting.

 If the swarm is not causing a nuisance it may be left, gradually the bees will cluster in a bush or tree and remain there for up to 3 days.
 During that time scouts will be sent out to look for a new home.
 Bees are easy to recover in a swarm cluster but if left may home in on a roof cavity, chimney or similarly inaccessible space where they become a nuisance.

-If the swarm is in the East Hampshire District Council area or just across the West Sussex border (Rogate / Harting area) then ring our swarm co-ordinator Greg Cumming direct on: 07531 901767 This is a dedicated mobile phone and is passed to another should Greg be on holiday.
+If the swarm is in the East Hampshire District Council area or just across the West Sussex border (Rogate / Harting area) then ring our swarm co-ordinator Richard Jones on: 07531 901767 This is a dedicated mobile phone and is passed to another should Richard be on holiday.

 We make no charge for this service – but it is only a service that can be offered for swarms clustered outdoors.
 The immediate removal of swarms from within a building’s structure are outside the terms of our insurance, although sometimes it is possible.
 The visiting beekeeper should be able to advise.